V-1 flying bomb: United States

 The United States reverse-engineered the V-1 in 1944 from salvaged parts recovered in England during June.
 By 8 September, the first of thirteen complete prototype Republic-Ford JB-2, was assembled at Republic Aviation.
 The United States JB-2 was different from the German V-1 in only the smallest of dimensions, with only the forward pulsejet support pylon visibly differing in shape from the original German pilotless ordnance design.
-The wing span was only 2+1/2 in wider and the length was extended less than 2 ft.
+The wingspan was only 2+1/2 in wider and the length was extended less than 2 ft.
 The difference gave the JB-2 60.7 sqft of wing area versus 55 sqft for the V-1.

 A navalised version, designated KGW-1, was developed to be launched from LSTs as well as escort carriers (CVEs) and long-range 4-engine reconnaissance aircraft.
 Waterproof carriers for the KGW-1 were developed for launches of the missile from surfaced submarines.
 Both the USAAF JB-2 and Navy KGW-1 were put into production and were planned to be used in the Allied invasion of Japan (Operation Downfall).
 However, the surrender of Japan obviated the need for its use.
-After the end of the war, the JB-2/KGW-1 played a significant role in the development of more advanced surface-to-surface tactical missile systems such as the MGM-1 Matador and later MGM-13 Mace.
+After the end of the war, the JB-2/KGW-1 played a significant role in the development of more advanced surface-to-surface tactical missile systems such as the MGM-1 Matador and SSM-N-8 Regulus.